remorses/vitro/README.md

 The index page displays all the different comics available, it should resemble a comic book where every cell points to a comic board

 ## Differences with story book

 -   No addons, if you want more features open a pull request here, we want a cohesive and coherent code base
 -   Many features inherited by using next.js like
     -   Zero config typescript, babel, css support
     -   Incremental compilation
     -   React Fast refresh
     -   Awesome Nextjs plugins like `next-transpile-modules`, `next-images` and more
     -   SSR

+### Features missing from story book (in progress)

+-   Viewport sizing
+-   Display source code

+### Addons that won't be implemented

+-   Actions
+-   Knobs
+-   Docs
+-   Console
+-   Links
+-   Props

+## Unique features

+- CSS debug (injects border to every div, to see all components outlines)

 ## How it works